Learn How to Set Up an Urban Environment with Unreal Engine 5 | Far From Home Part II

 Tweaking:

-After getting an understanding of how the textures would work with the rope, I then took the rope into Zbrush to add Inflate and Sbend.
-The first one is without Sbend, and I ended up leaning towards 0.2 Inflate, Sbend at -20 and 3.0 for the rope as it looked pretty close to the reference
+After understanding how the textures would interact with the rope, I brought the rope into ZBrush to apply Inflate and SBend adjustments.
+The initial version didn’t include SBend, but I eventually leaned toward settings of 0.2 for Inflate, -20 for SBend, and 3.0 for the rope, as this closely matched the reference.

 Lighting / Rendering:

-Lighting was done with one spotlight and a shadow catcher, multiple cameras were added for the ease of rendered without having to move and pan the camera too much.
-All of this was done in Marmoset Tool Bag.
-After everything was prepared, I was able to create the necessary like a turntable and exploded view for extra viewing
+The lighting was set up using one spotlight and a shadow catcher.
+Multiple cameras were added to simplify the rendering process, allowing me to avoid excessive movement and panning.
+All of this was done in the Marmoset Toolbag.
+Once everything was prepared, I created additional outputs, such as a turntable and an exploded view, for enhanced viewing options.

 Post Process: